Creative Careers Interviews

-The following transcript is from a 2008 phone interview Molly had with SARK for Creativity Portal's Creative Careers Interview series and has been edited for length.
+The following is an edited transcript of a conversation Molly had with SARK in 2008 for Creativity Portal's Creative Careers Interview series.

 Molly: I've been so excited about this, I'm practically hyperventilating. ...
 It's somewhat like interviewing Superwoman.
 I really feel like you've pulled me out of some dark places and saved me a few times with the words and your artwork, and I really appreciate the chance to talk to you like a live person, not just someone in a book.